top of page

 What’s Changing in 2026

 While the IRS hasn’t yet published the exact new limits, we know the monthly cap for 2025 is $315 per month for both transit and parking.
-The 2026 increase is expected to align with inflation and rising transportation costs, allowing employees to set aside even more each month tax-free.
+The 2026 increase is expected to align with inflation and rising transportation costs.
+This will allow employees to set aside even more each month tax-free.

-This adjustment is part of the IRS’s annual cost-of-living updates — small but meaningful changes that can have a big impact for employees who commute regularly.
+This adjustment is part of the IRS’s annual cost-of-living updates.
+These small but meaningful changes can have a significant impact on employees who commute regularly.

 Few Employers Offer These Perks (But They Should!)

-According to SHRM’s 2025 Employee Benefits Survey, only 12% of employers offer a transit subsidy and 10% offer parking assistance — meaning many organizations are missing out on an affordable, high-impact benefit.
+According to SHRM’s 2025 Employee Benefits Survey, only 12% of employers offer a transit subsidy, and 10% offer parking assistance.
+This means many organizations are missing out on an affordable, high-impact benefit.

 For small businesses, this is an easy way to stand out in a competitive hiring market.
 Adding commuter benefits shows your team that you care about their day-to-day experience — not just their paycheck.